CONTACT US NOW | (925) 932-0201

 I used to love watching Tiger play golf — and this is coming from somebody who is admittedly not a very big golf fan.
 It was amazing to see the skill he possessed, but it was also amazing to me how fast he blew out because he was unstable.

 According to medical research, physical ailments can start with emotional issues.
 If you are emotionally drained, you may be more prone to pulled muscles, or sprained joints.
 Could that be what has happened to Tiger Woods?
-Could the emotional ruin that he is living in be contributing to his more frequent, and more serious sports injuries?
+Could the emotional ruin from sexual compulsion be contributing to his more frequent, and more serious sports injuries?
 I am willing to bet that it is.

 He was taught that his father's way was the only way, so when that backfired, suddenly the foundation of everything he thought he knew was completely shaken.
 Everything in his life began to shift towards the negative.